Apple’s released an iOS 13.5 update for the iPhone 7 and iPhone 7 Plus and the company’s latest could have a big impact on your device’s performance.

-Apple continues to roll out iOS 13 upgrades and the latest, iOS 13.4, is a small maintenance release for the iPhone 7 and iPhone 7 Plus.
+Apple continues to roll out iOS 13 upgrades and the company’s latest, iOS 13.5, is a milestone release for the iPhone 7 and iPhone 7 Plus.

 Some iPhone 7 and iPhone 7 Plus users have already made the transition to Apple’s latest iOS 13 firmware and like what they’ve seen thus far.

-If you do decide to move your phone off iOS 13.4, note that iOS 13.4.1 requires a small download.
+If you decide to move your phone off iOS 13.4.1, note that iOS 13.5 requires a fairly large download.

 We’ll start with the software’s performance.
-We’ve been testing the iPhone 7’s iOS 13.4.1 update for a short time and here’s what we’ve learned so far.
+We’ve been testing the iPhone 7’s iOS 13.5 update for several days and here’s what we’ve learned so far.

 While some users have noticed bugs and performance issues, we haven't run into any major issues on the iPhone 7 models in our possession.

 The keyboard, which has given us problems in the past, is working fine.
-We noticed occasional choppiness in previous versions of iOS 13, but this isn't an issue with iOS 13.4.1.
+We noticed occasional choppiness in previous versions of iOS 13, but this hasn't been an issue with iOS 13.5.
+At least not yet.

 Battery life is normal.
 We haven't seen any abnormal drain.
 Connectivity (Wi-Fi, Bluetooth, GPS) is also strong across the board.